MathMarEcol/PacificCentredRobinsonFromRaster/README.md

-# A repo to plot a Pacific Centred Robinson Projection From a Raster
+# A repo to plot a Pacific-centred Robinson Projection from a Raster

 This code is for plotting IPCC-style Robinson projections centred on the dateline (standard for ocean-based outputs).
 This is extremely problematic in R - raster, tmap, ggplot2 do it cleanly with a lot of data often missing.
 Often the projection simply fails.
 I spent a day or two trying to resolve this inside R before resorting to calling GDAL directly from inside R to do the job.